asyncapi/generator/docs/generator_template.md

 Make sure you have the paho-mqtt library installed.
 You can install it using pip with the `pip install paho-mqtt` command.
 Let's break down the previous code snippet:

-1. Imports the mqtt module from the paho package, which provides the MQTT client functionality.
+1. Imports the MQTT module from the paho package, which provides the MQTT client functionality.
-2. Assigns the MQTT broker address `test.mosquitto.org` to the variable mqttBroker.
+2. Assigns the MQTT broker address `test.mosquitto.org` to the variable MQTT broker.
 This specifies the location where the MQTT client will connect to.
 3. Creates an instance of the MQTT client object.
 This object will be used to establish a connection with the MQTT broker and perform MQTT operations.
 4. Establishes a connection to the MQTT broker.
 This command connects the MQTT client to the broker.
 5. The MQTT topic to which the client will publish messages.
 6. This command publishes the temperature change information to the MQTT broker.

 In summary, this code sets up an MQTT client using the paho-MQTT library.
-It connects to the `test.mosquitto.or`g MQTT broker, and the `sendTemperatureChange()` method publishes temperature change information to the `temperature/changed` topic whenever called.
+It connects to the `test.mosquitto.org` MQTT broker, and the `sendTemperatureChange()` method publishes temperature change information to the `temperature/changed` topic whenever called.

 ### 2.Test the client